ColinVDB/BMAT/README.md

 pip install -r requirements.txt
 ```

+⚠️ **Mac with an M1 chip** ⚠️

+There is an issue for Mac with M1 chip for the installation of the PyQt5 python package.
+Normally, by seting up and using a Rosetta Terminal, this should correct this issue.
+Here is a link to set up a Rosetta Terminal: [Set up a Rosetta](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development/)

 #### Install docker required images

 The last part of the installation is to pull the different docker images used by the software.
 For that make sure that the docker daemon socket is active.
 On Windows and Mac, you will need to run Docker Desktop in the background for it to be active.
 To pull a docker image, open a terminal and type 'docker pull *name of the image to download*.
 There is 2 images that needs to be pulled: